ids1024/rust-minix/README.md

 WIP Port of Rust's std to Minix
 ===============================

+Some additional information on this port can by found in [my blog post introducing it](https://iandouglasscott.com/2019/02/18/cross-compiling-rust-code-to-minix/).

 For the moment, this is set up to allow cross compiling from Linux.
 Other systems with Rust compiler may work, but are not tested.

 `make` is used to build a copy of `std` targeting Minix.
 Then the `cargo-minix` script can be used instead of cargo to set all the necessary environmental variables so that the `i586-unknown-minix` target and `std` is available.